C3ETH/c3eth.github.io/.github/ISSUE_TEMPLATE/document-translation-for-epic-issues.md

 ### Languages

-*NOTE* @PardusEidolon will put in the document links to the English file when the file has been created and committed to the main repository.
+*NOTE* An English document will be put in with links to the file when the file has been created and committed to the main repository.

 - [ ] Indonesian
 - [ ] Japanese